instana/nodejs/packages/collector/CONFIGURATION.md

 });
 ```

+You can also configure the stack trace length by setting the environment variable `INSTANA_STACK_TRACE_LENGTH`.

-### OpenTracing Service Naming
+### SDK/OpenTracing Service Naming
 Services are a central concept within Instana.
 Spans and traces are associated to services.
-To name services when using OpenTracing, you can configure the `serviceName` property.
+To name services when using the SDK or OpenTracing, you can configure the `serviceName` property.

 ```javascript
 require('@instana/collector')({
   serviceName: 'shop'
 });
 ```

+You can also configure a custom service name by setting the environment variable `INSTANA_SERVICE_NAME`.

 ## Reporting Uncaught Exceptions
 The Instana Node.js collector has the ability to report uncaught exceptions.
 By default, a Node.js process will be terminated by an uncaught exception (see [Node.js docs](https://nodejs.org/api/process.html#process_event_uncaughtexception)).
 If uncaught exception reporting is enabled, the Instana Node.js collector will register a listener for the `uncaughtException` event and take the following actions when an uncaught exception occurs: